cnerg/cnerg.github.com/source/jobs/post-doc-2014-cyclus.rst

 engineering to provide a flexible basis for studying the tecehnical and socioeconomic impacts of different nuclear fuel cycle choices.

+A particular focus of the Cyclus project for the next few years is to create market and economic optimizers to improve calculations for the CYCLUS fuel cycle simulator.
+The team will leverage existing optimization software frameworks within the simulator to resolve top level policy questions.
+The optimizations will allow CYCLUS to move beyond static material compositions, providing a holistic view of the fuel cycle system.

-CNERG is seeking a qualified individual to assist in the development of a robust software platform and the generation of an open source community of user/developers.
+CNERG is seeking a qualified individual to assist in the development of optimziation methodologies for agent-based fuel cycle simulation as part of an open source community of user/developers.

 Degree and area of specialization
 ----------------------------------

-* PhD in Nuclear Engineering, Computer Science, Operations Research, Industrial Engineering or related field
+* PhD in Operations Research, Nuclear Engineering, Computer Science, Industrial Engineering or related field

 Required experience
 ---------------------

 * Demonstrated experience with scientific software development in one or more of the following areas:

-    * nuclear fuel cycle modeling
-    * agent-based simulation
     * multi-variable optimization
     * linear and integer programming
+    * agent-based simulation
+    * nuclear fuel cycle modeling
 * Some experience with components of a modern team-based software development processes:

     * version control (we use git)